cvanstey/ACBT-Brochures/index.md

 ## How to Navigate

 Explore the sections above to dive into the data, methods, and maps.
-Start with the **About** page for background and then check out the **Maps** to see the interactive visualizations.
+Start with the **Intro** page for background and then check out the **Maps** to see the interactive visualizations.

 ---